jeroenooms/opencpu-pages/_posts/2014-09-06-jsonlite-release-0-9-11.md

 #  fromJSON(json_columns) 1.17289 1.252284 1.253999 1.265763 1.306357    10
 {% endhighlight %}

-For comparison, we can also disable simplification alltogether in which case it takes respectively 0.70 and 0.39 seconds to parse these JSON, however we end up with a big nested list of lists which is often not very useful:
+For comparison, we can also disable simplification in which case parsing takes respectively 0.70 and 0.39 seconds for these data.
+However without simplification we end up with a big nested list of lists which is often not very useful.

 {% highlight r %}
 microbenchmark(fromJSON(json_rows, simplifyVector=F), times=10)